dellsystem/dellsystem.github.io/about.md

   ruby, a modicum of objective-j, very little bash, and more MIPS assembly than I'll ever need
-* **other technologies I may know something about**: HTML, CSS, LaTeX, SQL, jQuery, AngularJS, D3.js, supervisor, Riak, Redis, MongoDB, AWS, nginx
+* **other technologies I may know something about**: HTML, CSS, LaTeX, SQL, jQuery, AngularJS, D3.js, supervisor, Riak, Redis, MongoDB, AWS, nginx, the nightmare-inducing Salesforce developer ecosystem

 email newsletters i subscribe to
 --------------------------------

 I subscribe to a ton of email newsletters covering a mix of tech, econ, culture, and politics, on substack and other platforms.
-It gets a little overwhelming at times - keeping up with all this content is almost a full-time job - but it's a good way to stay up-to-date with what's going on in the world.
+It gets a little overwhelming at times - keeping up with all this content is almost a full-time job - but it's a good way to stay up-to-date with what's going on in the world. (last updated sometime in 2020; I've since horrifically fallen behind on email)

 * [Amazon Chronicles](https://amazonchronicles.substack.com/): a terrific in-depth newsletter focused on what's going on at Amazon, by writer Tim Carmody.
 * [Benedict's newsletter](https://www.ben-evans.com/newsletter): a weekly newsletter on the tech industry from Benedict Evans, a partner at Silicon Valley venture capital firm Andreesen Horowitz.
 As you can expect, it's not the most critical perspective, but it's chock-full of interesting tidbits about what's going on in the industry.